"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (32:29)

-So an example would be: you've got a purchase requisition, it goes to Susan, but Susan has PTO or got too busy and it's been a day.
-Who's the backup person at that same approval level that can do it and get to it faster than Susan because she just was busy or was on PTO, but you need to keep things moving along?
-That makes sense to me—how it can be really useful to keep things moving in an organization that has higher velocity and higher volume of POs and purchase requisitions.
+So an example would be: you've got a purchase requisition, it goes to Susan, but Susan has PTO or got too busy, and it's been a day.
+Who's the backup person at that same approval level who can do it and get to it faster than Susan, because she was just busy or on PTO, but you need to keep things moving along?
+That makes sense to me—how it can be really useful to keep things moving in an organization with higher velocity and volume of POs and purchase requisitions.

 Lee (33:15)